Get All Weeks Software Development Processes and Methodologies Quiz Answers

 Q2.
 In which of the following software development models are the software development activities performed sequentially rather than in iterations?

 Q3.
-Which of the following are limitations of the waterfall model?
+Which of the following are the limitations of the waterfall model?
 Select three.

 Quiz 2: Why do we need requirements?

 Q1.
-Which is the right description about the requirement specification process?
+Which is the right description of the requirement specification process?

 Q2.
 Specifying requirements is difficult because (select three):